nv-legate/legate.core/README.md

 it can be run in parallel by using the `--nodes` option followed by the number of nodes to be used.
 Whenever the `--nodes` option is used, Legate will be launched using `mpirun`, even with `--nodes 1`.
 Without the `--nodes` option, no launcher will be used.
-Legate currently supports `mpirun` and `jsrun` as launchers and we are considering adding additional launcher kinds if you would like to advocate for one.
+Legate currently supports `mpirun`, `srun`, and `jsrun` as launchers and we are open to adding additional launcher kinds.
 You can select the target kind of launcher with `--launcher`.

 ### Debugging and Profiling